Renovation Progress – Should You Remove a Half Wall?

 Deciding to remove the wall

 So there it began.
 First thing the next morning I was on Instagram blabbing about my dilemma.
 I wanted some reassurance that removing the half wall would be a good idea.
 After all, I hadn’t yet asked my contractor how much it would cost to take it down, move the electrical and then feather in the floor boards which were JUST installed!
 Luckily, since we hadn’t had the floors stained yet, I had some hope that this little project wouldn’t turn into some out of control, crazy fiasco!

 As I checked my Instagram comments, I was thrilled that every single one of you who responded to my dilemma agreed that removing the little wall was the right thing to do!
 Thank you for your honest opinions by the way!
 When I checked with my contractor, he assured me it wouldn’t be a huge project but commented that removing the wall would have been cheaper before the floors went in…obviously.
 By some miracle, my husband agreed to the extra expense and before long, we had the guys in there tearing it down!

 And now the kitchen/family room area is opened up.
 I think I will have so many more options for furniture placement now!

 (The flooring guys are coming next week to fix the floor boards and the fireplace is in progress.
 Feel free to skip ahead and see the fireplace makeover!)

 The Before and After

-Look at the difference!
+Look at the difference with the wall gone!